duck511/Lonely-Valley/index.md

 > **Latest news.**
 >
 > The vehicles are now working.
-Try them out while they are on 80% discount sale in the lobby.
+Try them out while they are on sale in the lobby.
 Please report any problems on Discord.

 ## Server Rules
 The rules described below must be followed by every player.
 We try to maintain a pleasant gaming environment for everyone, without the need for constant intrusive moderation.
 This means that any failure to adhere to Server Rules will result in a ban.
 The decision to exclude a player rests with the server owner and admins, and cannot be disputed.
 Please remember this and do not complain when the hammer lands on you.